fnproject/docs/fn/develop/function-timeouts.md

 }
 ```

-This timeout parameter used with both types of functions: async and sync.
+The timeout parameter is  used by all functions.
-It starts at the beginning of function call.
+It starts at the beginning of the function call.

 ## Function idle timeout